wendy-p/braze-docs/_docs/_developer_guide/platform_wide/sdk_authentication.md

 ### Step 2: [SDK Integration][2]

-Enable this feature in your app and supply the Braze SDK with a JWT Token generated from [in previous step][1].
+Enable this feature in your app and supply the Braze SDK with a JWT Token generated from [the previous step][1].

 ### Step 3: [Enabling in the Braze Dashboard][3]